TMRJIJ/Night-Shift-on-Unsupported-Macs/README.md

 Night Shift is activated through the Displays section of System Preferences, where a setting to have it come on at sunset and turn off at sunrise is available.
 It can also be set to turn on and off at custom times.
 Night Shift can also be toggled on manually using the Notification Center or Siri.

-Night Shift was introduced in macOS Sierra 10.12.4 (Build 16E144f and Public Beta 1) and is controlled by the CoreBrightness.framework.
+Night Shift was introduced in macOS Sierra 10.12.4 (16E144f) and is controlled by the CoreBrightness.framework.
 The official minimum requirements for this feature are:

 - MacBookPro9,x
 - iMac13,x